Ogaden War: Post war

 Executions and rape of civilians and refugees by Ethiopian and Cuban troops were prevalent throughout the war.
 A large Cuban contingent remained in Ethiopia after the war to protect the Ethiopian government.

 Throughout the late 1970s, internal unrest in the Ogaden region continued as the Western Somali Liberation Front (WSLF) waged a guerrilla war against the Ethiopian government.
 After the war, an estimated 800,000 people crossed the border into Somalia where they would be displaced as refugees for the next 15 years.
-The defeat of the WSLF and Somali National Army in early 1978 did not result in the pacification of the Ogaden.
+The defeat of the WSLF and the Somali National Army in early 1978 did not result in the pacification of the Ogaden.
 At the end of 1978 the first major outflow of refugees numbering in the hundreds of thousands headed for Somalia, and were bombed and strafed during the exodus by the Ethiopian military.
-During 1979, the Western Somali Liberation Front persisted in its resistance, regaining control of rural areas.
+During 1979, the WSLF persisted in its resistance, regaining control of rural areas.

 Assisted by the Cuban contingent, the Ethiopian army launched a second offensive in December 1979 directed at the population's means of survival, including the poisoning and destruction of wells and killing of cattle herds.
 Thousands of Somali civilians in the Ogaden were killed.
 Combined with the flight of several hundred thousand refugees into Somalia, this represented an attempt to pacify the region with brute force.
 Around half of the population in the Ogaden were displaced to Somalia, some diplomats referred to the depopulation in the Ogaden as a genocide.
 Ethiopian forces also attacked Harari and Oromo civilians in the neighboring regions claiming they were collaborators.

 Mengistu awards Cuban soldiers for their participation in the Ogaden war.